twixlyhq/extensions/README.md

 ## `extension.itemType`

-This API gives you access to data about the content type and the entry.
-It has the form as described under "content type properties" in our [api documentation](https://www.twixly.com/developers/docs/references/content-management-api/#/reference/content-types).
+This API gives you access to data about the item type and the item.
+It has the form as described under "item type properties" in our [api documentation](https://www.twixly.com/developers/docs/references/content-management-api/#/reference/content-types).

 _Since 1.0.0_